 These findings challenge media claims that chatbots like ChatGPT can effectively meet the demands of higher education assessments and thereby making portfolio assessment in online courses impossible as examination method.

-Furthermore, this paper strongly suggests that concerns about chatbots undermining academic integrity in Norwegian bachelor and master’s theses are unfounded.
-In conclusion, current AI tools are far from being true artificial intelligence, and they fall short in delivering the level of academic rigor required by advanced education within the Social Sciences.
+Furthermore, this paper strongly suggests that concerns about chatbots undermining academic integrity in Norwegian bachelor and master’s theses within the fields of Social Sciences and the Humanities are unfounded.
+In conclusion, current AI tools are far from being true artificial intelligence, and they fall short in delivering the level of academic rigor required by advanced education within the Social Sciences and the Humanities.

 This excerpt from an upcoming journal paper is derived from two years of testing involving 14 chatbots.
 It also incorporates insights from my blog book, “ChatGPT – A Talkative Example of Artificial Intelligence, or…?”.